-- Effective June 2014, Social Security implemented new edits for wage submission uploads that specifically check formatting issues such as invalid Record Identifiers and record lengths as well as surface edits such as invalid Tax Year, invalid Employer Identification Numbers (EIN) and invalid Employment Type Codes.
-These edits are performed immediately after the upload, and follow the guidelines as set by the Specifications for Filings Forms W-2 Electronically (EFW2) publication.
+- Effective June 2014, Social Security implemented new edits for wage submission uploads that specifically check formatting issues such as invalid Record Identifiers and record lengths as well as surface edits such as invalid Tax Year, invalid Employer Identification Numbers (EIN) and invalid Employment Type (EET) Codes.
+These edits are performed immediately after the upload, and follow the guidelines as set by the Specifications for Filing Forms W-2 and W-2c publication.
 If error conditions are detected, improperly formatted submissions will not be processed and SSA will not assign a Wage File Identifier (WFID) for the unsuccessful attempt at submission.
-Social Security strongly suggests that submitters use AccuWage free software to check the format of their submission.
+Social Security strongly suggests that submitters use AccuWage Online free service to check the format of their submission.

 To Avoid Most Errors:

-- Use SSA’s AccuWage free software to check the submission.
+- Use SSA’s AccuWage Online free service to check the submission.

 To Avoid Balancing Errors:

-- Use SSA’s AccuWage free software to check the submission.
+- Use SSA’s AccuWage Online free service to check the submission.

 - Compare this year's RT and optional RU Record totals with the source payroll record data to identify possible errors (e.g. confirm RT/RU Record money field totals are correct);